Image of girl cut her hair

 T-bill issuance

 Net T-bill supply is expected to be positive in the third quarter of 2024 in contrast to the drop in the prior period.
-This supply should generally continue to be well absorbed in our view.
+This supply should generally be well absorbed in our view.

 Paragraph-1